npbroo/Automated-Finance/README.md

 # Automated Finance

-This project streamlines the synchronization of financial transactions from various bank accounts and credit cards.
+This project streamlines the synchronization of financial transactions from personal bank accounts and credit cards.

-It uses [Plaid](https://plaid.com/) to connect and sync account transactions to your database of choice.
+It uses [Plaid](https://plaid.com/) to connect and sync account transactions from your financial institutions to your database of choice.

 ## Getting Started